-With a truly memorable and unique collection of songs, Elena Skye and Boo Reiners and their Demolition String Band have steadily built their reputation one gig at a time.
-They love nothing more than thrilling a sweaty dance floor with dangerous Telecaster work atop a nimble rhythm section, or pickin’ and singing old-school around a single microphone, juggling banjo, mandolin and guitars while weaving rustic, taut harmony vocals with tall tales and truth, joy and heartbreak, despair and redemption.
+With a truly memorable and unique collection of songs, Elena Skye and Boo Reiners and their Demolition String Band have built their reputation slow and steady, mile upon mile.
+They love nothing more than thrilling a sweaty dance floor while spanking an old Telecaster over the knees of a greasy rhythm section, or pickin’ and singin’ old-school around a single microphone, juggling banjo, mandolin and guitars while weaving rustic, taut harmony vocals with tall tales and truth, joy and heartbreak, despair and redemption.

-Elena and Boo have been collaborators for almost two decades, marking their journey with numerous releases and countless miles on the road in the USA and Europe.
-With the help of a successful 2016 Kickstarter crowd- funding campaign, they’ve finished a new album.
-“I Wait For The Light” is a tour through the heart that offers new angles and perspectives with each listen.
-The focus of Elena’s songwriting is supported by Boo’s arranging and production skills, and longtime DSB compadres Kenny Soule, Winston Roye and Mike Santoro proffer their rhythm section magic, all deftly captured in the studio by Scott Anthony, John Siket, Tom Beaujour and Sean Kelly.
+Elena and Boo have been collaborators for over two decades, marking their way with numerous releases and countless miles on the road in the US and Europe.
+Their last Kickstarter crowd-funding campaign brought fans together for the album “I Wait For The Light”.
+This collection of songs is a tour through the heart that illuminates new angles and perspectives with each listen.
+Elena’s songwriting and vocal work is supported by Boo’s arranging and production skills, and longtime DSB compadres Kenny Soule, Winston Roye and Mike Santoro proffer their rhythm section magic, all deftly captured in the studio by Scott Anthony, John Siket, Tom Beaujour and Sean Kelly.

 They soon found themselves part of an emerging bluegrass, country and roots music scene just across the river on Manhattan’s Lower East Side, leading a bluegrass jam on Sundays on Saint Mark’s Place and playing every Monday night as part of The Alphabet City Opry.
 They appeared regularly on WKCR’s Moonshine Show and Elena made frequent appearances as guest deejay hosting segments such as Women In Bluegrass and The Roots of Country.

-Now eight albums into their career together, they’ve toured the USA and Europe and shared bills with an eclectic range of artists including The Avett Brothers, Ryan Adams, Joan Osborne, Patti Smith, Ricky Skaggs, Southern Culture On The Skids, Ramblin’ Jack Elliott, and Roger McGuinn and many others.
-Playing everything from festivals, pubs, live radio, fairs and in-stores across the US, the Netherlands, Germany, England, Scotland and Ireland has garnered critical acclaim for the group, and for Elena as a front woman, singer, songwriter and instrumentalist.
+Fueled by a shared passion for bluegrass, country, rock ‘n roll, and mountain music, Elena Skye (Chicago, IL) and Boo Reiners (Charlotte, N.C.) have led their Hoboken/NYC based Demolition String Band for two decades, marking their journey with numerous releases and countless tours in the USA and Europe.
+They have shared bills with an eclectic range of artists including The Avett Brothers, Ryan Adams, Asleep At The Wheel, Joan Osborne, Patti Smith, Ricky Skaggs, Southern Culture On The Skids, Ramblin’ Jack Elliott, and Roger McGuinn and many others.
+Playing festivals, concert halls, clubs, TV and live radio across the US, the Netherlands, Germany, England, Scotland and Ireland has garnered critical acclaim for the group, and for Elena as a front woman, singer, songwriter and instrumentalist.
 Shows that have featured live performance and interviews from the group include “The Blue Plate Special” (WDVX Knoxville, TN), “Woodsong Old Time Radio Hour” (Lexington, KY) and WFUV’s “Words & Music Live In Studio A with Rita Houston” (NYC) among several others.

 Skye and Reiners worked on an episode of The Upright Citizen’s Brigade weekly show on Comedy Central, and went live with Amy Poehler and the rest of the cast to promote the series on The Conan O’Brien show.
 Their original music has been used in the PBS show “History Detectives” and for the documentary film “Burning The Future: Coal In America” about the disastrous effects of mountaintop removal.
 Through their connection to the film they have performed at fundraisers for the cause including the “Appalachian Rising” action and conference in Washington, D.C.